Women at the Hague: Background

 The June 1915 International Woman Suffrage Alliance Congress was scheduled to meet in Berlin.
 When World War I broke out, the Deutscher Verband für Frauenstimmrecht (German Union for Woman Suffrage) withdrew as host.
 A notice was published in the December 1914 issue of Jus Suffragii announcing the cancellation.
-A response to the notice, published in the same issue and written the Dutch pacifist, feminist, and suffragist Aletta Jacobs proposing that the conference be held in the Netherlands, as it was a neutral country.
+A response to the notice, published in the same issue and written by the Dutch pacifist, feminist, and suffragist Aletta Jacobs, proposed that the conference be held in the Netherlands, as it was a neutral country.
 Recognizing that the IWSA could not sponsor a conference to discuss foreign policy and the war during the conflict, Chrystal Macmillan privately communicated to Jacobs, suggesting that individuals and organizations could be invited to an unsponsored convention.
 Many IWSA members, including German leaders Anita Augspurg and Lida Gustava Heymann, echoed the need for a conference and stressed that it should be autonomous so as not to damage the women's movement objectives.